twisterghost/jankbot/README.md

 ## Adding Modules

 Jankbot is designed to use custom modules to extend his abilities.
+Jankbot modules can be installed via `npm`, the node package manager.
+Published Jankbot modules should use the naming scheme `jankbot-MODULENAME`, so you can search [npm's registry](https://www.npmjs.com/) for Jankbot modules to install.

+### Legacy Modules

-To add a module, place the module source folder in the `bot_modules/` directory.
+To add a legacy module (a module not found on npm, designed before Jankbot 2.1.0), place the module source folder in the `bot_modules/` directory.
 Jankbot will load the module next time you run the program.

-### Getting Jankbot Modules
+### JankDota Jankbot Modules

 We have a collection of modules you can add immediately at the [Jankbot Modules Repository](https://github.com/JankGaming/jankbot-modules) on